 This post will show you how to adapt the Dukan diet plan to correspond with the amount of weight loss that you have previously only dreamt of.
 That’s not all, there is more good news … you can still enjoy delicious Dukan diet foods!

 What is the Dukan Diet?

-The Dukan Diet is named after its founder, Pierre Dukan, a French nutritionist, who aimed to develop a high protein, natural, healthy eating plan that promotes weight loss and helps keeps the weight off for life.
+The Dukan Diet is named after its founder, Dr Dukan, a French nutritionist, who aimed to develop a high-protein diet, a natural, healthy eating plan that promotes weight loss and helps keeps the weight off for life.

 Before starting the four phases of the Dukan diet you work out your true weight on the website by entering various statistics into an online calculator.
 These include your:-

 - Realistic Target Weight

 - How many diets you have ever been on

 The Dukan diet site then sends you a graph and information illustrating which phase of the diet you should be on and for how long, based on these readings.